-A significant flaw with flow notes is that they can get messy and disorganised.
+A significant flaw with flow notes, however, is that they can get messy and disorganised.

 Having great or pretty notes is one thing, learning how to make the most of them to ace your exams is something else entirely.
 What we’ll look at now are the study methods you should follow to make the most of your perfect study notes to ace your assessments!

 The key purpose of notes is to memorise information.
 You should set aside time each week to read through your notes and try and commit things to memory.